 * Traditional Family Farms is able to provide a greater variety of quality products.

 * Working with other families gives me the time needed to focus on the customer and offer home delivery.

 * Providing the infrastructure to market products blesses many farm and ranch families as well as my own.

 * Working with other ranching and farming families provides a wealth of talent, knowledge, experience and resources.

 * Most important, it gives my family the opportunity to raise animals, which we love.
 Also, it allows me to still have time to be a mom!

-The Producers of Goat Cheese and White Breads.
+The Producer of Traditional Family Farms' Goat Cheese

 Elizabeth grew up on a cattle ranch outside of Rock Springs.
-Her and her husband, Zech, have 6 children.
+Her and her husband, Zech, have 7 children.
 They moved to Farson in 2015.
 Elizabeth is an extremely capable woman.
 She homeschools her children, is involved in the community and her church and still has time for her little farm.
 Her Goat Cheeses are amazing!
-Her oldest daughter, Kayda, is the bread maker and is on her way to becoming quite a baker.
+Elizabeth also makes our Homemade Breads and Desserts.

 Elizabeth raises Nigerian Dwarf Goats.
 She feeds them a mixture of oats, barley, black sunflower seeds, goat mineral and balancer.
 She does not use any corn products.

 The producer of Traditional Family Farms' Pork